 Slaves in a multi-source replication topology require

-TABLE repositories for the master info log
+TABLE repositories for the master info log and

-and relay log info log, which are the default in MySQL
+relay log info log, which are the default in MySQL

 8.0.
-Multi-source replication is not compatible
+Multi-source replication is not compatible with

-FILE based repositories, and the
+file repositories, and the

-setting for the
+FILE setting for the

---relay-log-info-repository options is now
+variables is now deprecated.

 To modify an existing replication slave that is using a